-5.0 OTHER MODIFICATIONS
+5.1 OTHER MODIFICATIONS

 A1.
 DRIVE TRAIN .1 Modification to the transmission gears or final drive gear ratio.
 1 PIP .2 Installation of a Limited Slip Differential on a car not originally equipped with an LSD.
 1.5 PIP .3 Addition of aftermarket sequential transmission 1.5 PIP A2.
-TIRES .1 Installation of four "street tires" with a tread wear rating (UTQG) of 140 or higher, as well as GG compound Toyo brand tires, R888, R888R and RA-1, and Nitto NT01, but excluding Yokohama A052, Michelin Pilot Sport Cup 2R and Kumho Ecsta V720 ACR, which are classified as non-premium R compound tires, notwithstanding their UTQG rating (see rule 4.8.2.4) 0 PIP .2 Installation of "non-Premium" R compound tires, defined as DOT Legal competition tires that have a moulded tread pattern with non-circumferential siping, including Yokohama A052, Michelin Pilot Sport Cup 2 R and Kumho Ecsta V720 ACR.
-5 PIP .3 Installation of "Premium" race compound tires defined as tires that only have circumferential moulded grooves but also includes Continental Canadian Touring Car Championship (CTCC) Hoosier Grand AM Cup, foreign market Yokohama A048R and full wet weather race tires.
-10 PIP .4 Installation of race slicks 15 PIP
+TIRES .1 Installation of four street tires with a tread wear rating (UTQG) of 250 or greater. ("Enduro Tires") - 2 PIP .2 Installation of four "street tires" with a tread wear rating (UTQG) of 200 to 249, as well as GG compound Toyo brand tires, R888, R888R and RA-1, and Nitto NT01, but excluding Kumho Ecsta V720 ACR, which are classified as non-premium R compound tires, notwithstanding their UTQG rating (see rule 4.8.2.4) 0 PIP .3 Installation of "non-premium" R compound tires, defined as DOT Legal competition tires that have a moulded tread pattern with non-circumferential siping, including Kumho Ecsta V720 ACR.
+3 PIP .4 Installation of "premium" race compound tires defined as tires that only have circumferential moulded grooves but also includes Continental Canadian Touring Car Championship (CTCC) Hoosier Grand AM Cup, foreign market Yokohama A048R and full wet weather race tires.
+Note: Excludes Hoosier A7 5 PIP .5 Installation of race slicks, including Hoosier A7 and all non-DOT tires not otherwise classified.
+10 PIP